 Listed below are a few best practices publication managers should adopt when working with data:

-- Use the right tools: No data management plan is complete without the right tools.
+No data management plan is complete without the right tools.
 Today, several digital solutions, known as Clinical Data Management Systems (CDMS), help manage data, such as ORACLE CLINICAL, CLINTRIAL, MACRO, and RAVE.
-Identify the various functions for which you need tools and choose the one that meets your requirements.4, 5
+Identify the various functions for which you need tools and choose the one that meets your requirements.4, 5.

 Following these best practices will help publication managers manage data effectively and ensure that the information being stored is reliable, easily accessible, and treated with confidentiality.
 Also, choosing journals or publishers who support data sharing will help publication managers ensure that they have access to relevant support, tools, and resources to ensure compliance with data sharing policies.